 Double this recipe for a 3-layer sponge cake using three 8-inch round pans.
 Keep baking time to 25 minutes.

 If you prefer to make smaller, mini shortcakes, bake in 2 batches, filling 4 mini pans between 1/4 and 1/3 the way with batter and lessen baking time, if needed.
 Repeat with 4 clean pans.

 This batter will also fit in a a 9x9x2-inch square pan/dish.

 If you desire to make 5 mini shortcakes, fill each about half way full.

-Reserve 4 - 5 strawberry halves prior to cooking strawberry sauce.
-Once the sauce is chilled, coat with the sauce and add to top of cake for garnish.
+Reserve 4 - 5 strawberry halves before cooking the strawberry sauce.
+Once the sauce is chilled, coat with the sauce and add to the top of the cake for garnish.